 Pollutants with Human Health-based Water Quality Criteria - Human health criteria in ss.
 NR 105.08 and NR 105.09, Wis.
 Adm.
 Code, are established to protect humans from adverse effects resulting from ingestion of surface waters of the state and from ingestion of aquatic organisms taken from surface waters of the state.
-The human threshold criteria (HTC) were derived for those toxic substances for which a threshold dosage or concentration can be estimated below which no adverse effect or response is likely to occur.
+The human threshold criteria (HTC) are derived for toxic substances that have a threshold dosage or concentration below which no adverse effects or responses are likely to occur.
 The human cancer criteria (HCC) are the maximum concentrations of substances established to protect humans from an unreasonable incremental risk of cancer resulting from contact with or ingestion of surface waters of the state and from ingestion of aquatic organisms taken from surface waters of the state.
-The applicable HTC and HCC are determined both by its fish and aquatic life use subcategory and whether the waterbody is a public water supply.
+The applicable HTC and HCC are determined both by a waterbody's Aquatic Life use subcategory and whether the waterbody is a public water supply.

-Source waters having readily available pollutant datasets containing two or more discrete sample values within a consecutive, rolling 3-year period (from the current 10-year assessment period) will be assessed against the applicable HTC or HCC criteria.
+Source waters having readily available pollutant datasets containing two or more discrete sample values within a consecutive 3-year period (from the current 10-year assessment period) will be assessed against the applicable HTC or HCC criteria.
 Discrete samples are those collected at least 30-days apart; multiple samples collected within a 30-day period will be averaged.
-Source waters with two or more excursions in a rolling 3-year period may be identified as impaired and not supporting the PWS use.
+Source waters with two or more excursions in a 3-year period may be identified as impaired and not supporting the PWS use.